SeeuSim/advent_of_code/2023/README.md

 This is a simple linked-list traversal that takes less than 2^15 steps.

-### Part 2 - Counting steps for multiple nodes to reach destination ending with 'Z'
+### Part 2 - Counting steps for multiple nodes to reach destination ending with 'Z' _simultaneously_

 As this changes the start node to all nodes ending with 'A', there are multiple nodes to take into consideration.